latteslurp/Speechtonius/README.md

 # Speechtonius
 Speech recognition programmed in python using python speech recognition library, pyaudio, and google text speech!
-Speech you may try on:
+Speech input you may try:
 - What is your name
 - What time is it
 - Search --> (wait until it responds) --> #stuffToSearch